@RecursionVisualizer()

 There are several things to note:

-• Each node represents a single call to the knapsack function
+- Each node represents a single call to the

-• Each node displays the the capacity, how much more weight you can add to your knapsack (this is the 0th argument to knapsack)
+display_args=[0]parameter in@RecursionVisualizermeans that even thoughknapsacktakes in four arguments, we will only display the0th argument in each node - Each node displays the the capacity, how much more weight you can add to your knapsack (this is the

-• This tree has a branching factor of two because every level represents either taking or not taking the ith item
+0th argument toknapsack) - This tree has a branching factor of two because every level represents either taking or not taking the

 Edit Distance